 Menlo Park, like much of the San Francisco Bay area, is vulnerable to seismic activity due to the presence of several active faults in the region.
-The closest and most prominent active fault near the City is the San Andreas Fault System, which is located about 2.5 miles west of Interstate 280 and the western boundary of the City.
-Other active earthquake faults in the region include the Monte Vista Fault, which lies roughly 3 miles to the south, the Hayward Fault, which lies roughly 13 miles to the east, and the Calaveras Fault, which is approximately 19 miles east of Menlo Park.
+The Alquist-Priolo Earthquake Fault Zoning Act has resulted in the identification of earthquake fault zones, which identify areas around surface traces of active faults and where the potential for surface rupture exists.
+The closest and most prominent active fault near the city is the San Andreas Fault System, which is located about 2.5 miles west of Interstate 280 and the western boundary of the city.
 There are no Alquist-Priolo Earthquake Fault Zones that have been mapped within Menlo Park and the potential for ground rupture is therefore considered low.